← Return to Blog

 Because charities know volunteers will help with fundraising, some will mismanage those volunteers, using them to do busy work.
 If you ever spend your volunteer time abroad doing janitorial or housekeeping work, you are likely not with a very compelling organization.
 Avoiding this is part of doing your research ahead of time.

-Act with respect
+6. Act with respect.

-Regardless of where you are in the world, though, remember that everyone you meet should be treated with courtesy, cultural sensitivity, and respect.
+Regardless of where you are in the world, remember that everyone you meet should be treated with courtesy, cultural sensitivity, and respect.
 In addition to learning a little more about your destination’s culture and social practices, ask the organization you’re traveling with about their guidelines for interacting with locals.
-Here are a few ways to ensure that your actions are as well-intentioned as your volunteer project:

 • Ask permission before taking photos of anyone, especially children.